 Introduction – how we use your information

-Findlay Media Ltd ('FML') takes the privacy of its 'Users' (defined as any person
+Findlay Media Ltd (a Mark Allen Group company) takes the privacy of its 'Users' (defined as any person

 who is a reader, accesses any FML website, or is a customer or client) very seriously